MicrosoftDocs/fabric-docs/docs/get-started/task-flow-work-with.md

 To attach existing items to a task:

-1. select the clip icon on the task.
+1. Select the clip icon on the task.

     :::image type="content" source="./media/task-flow-work-with/assign-existing-task-clip-icon.png" alt-text="Screenshot showing the assign existing items clip icon.":::